cash0826/Job_B8/README.md

     npm install --prefix client
     ```

-3. Configure Flask App.
-Change to the server directory and configure the the Flask App environment variables:
+3. Configure an environment variable.
+From the server directory, create and configure a JWT-SECRET-KEY:
-    ```
     JWT_SECRET_KEY=your-secret-key-here
     ```

-4. Configure an environment variable.
-From the server directory, create and configure a JWT-SECRET-KEY:
+4. Configure Flask App.
+Change to the server directory and configure the the Flask App environment variables:
     ```
     cd server
     export FLASK_APP=app.py